This method is for deploying Open edX locally on a single server, where docker images are orchestrated with docker-compose.

 ~/.local/share/tutor.
 An alternative project root can be defined by passing the

---root=... option to most commands, or define the
+--root=... option to the

-TUTOR_ROOT=... environment variable.
+TUTOR_ROOT=... environment variable:

 All available commands can be listed by running:

-tutor local help
+tutor local --help

 A fully-functional platform can be configured and run in one command:

-tutor local quickstart
+tutor local launch

 But you may want to run commands one at a time: it’s faster when you need to run only part of the local deployment process, and it helps you understand how your platform works.
-In the following we decompose the
+In the following, we decompose the

-tutor config save
+tutor config save --interactive

-This is the only non-automatic step in the install process.
+This is the only non-automatic step in the installation process.
 You will be asked various questions about your Open edX platform and appropriate configuration files will be generated.
 If you would like to automate this step then you should run

 config.yml file to wherever you want to run Open edX.
 You can then entirely skip the configuration step.

 Update docker images

-tutor local pullimages
+tutor local dc pull

-This downloads the latest version of the docker images from Docker Hub.
+This downloads the latest version of the Docker images from Docker Hub.
 Depending on your bandwidth, this might take a long time.
 Minor image updates will be incremental, and thus much faster.

 Running Open edX

 tutor local start

 This will launch the various docker containers required for your Open edX platform.
 The LMS and the Studio will then be reachable at the domain name you specified during the configuration step.
-You can also access them at http://localhost and http://studio.localhost.

 To stop the running containers, just hit Ctrl+C.